My husband thinks I have too many bags. He’s nicknamed me the bag lady.

 - heavy duty needle (denim or leather needle)

 - leather handles** about 27 inches long and 3/4 inch wide

 *My rug rag is 21 x 34 inches and it’s the perfect size.
 I found mine at Walmart for $5.

 **I created my leather handles from a vegetable tan leather belt kit from Michaels (coupon!).
 It comes 1 1/2 inches wide and 42 inches long, so I cut it in half width wise and then cut the strips to 27 inches long.
 I created a very similar crocheted one last year that explains more of what I mean.

 Step One: Sew up the sides — TWICE.

 A doubled up rag rug is thick!
 It’s important to use a heavy duty needle that can handle all those layers.
 Going over it twice, and sewing SLOWLY, ensures that the seam maneuvers around all the nooks and crannies to create a strong bag.
 You may also have to hand crank through the first seam.

-Even then it can be tricky to get things to line up just right. ;)
+Because it’s so thick, it can be tricky to get things to line up just right. ;)

 Step Two: Sew the corners.

 To box the corners and give the bag some depth, fold the side seams down to meet the bottom.
 Be sure to align the side seam with the center fold on the bottom.
 Measure two inches down from the tip of the corner and draw a line across the side of the bag, forming a triangle.
 Sew along that line…twice! :)